NXXR/HCU-project/docs/ProjectReports/MonthlyReports/MayMonthlyReport.md

 Recurrent Neural Network component.

 ##### [End-to-End Learning of Driving Models with Surround-View Cameras and Route Planners](https://arxiv.org/abs/1803.10158)
-this paper proposes features to improve autonomous driving by incorporating surround view video stream and route planning information to and end-to-end driving model.
+This paper proposes features to improve autonomous driving by incorporating surround view video stream and route planning information to and end-to-end driving model.
 The surround view video is generated from two sets or four cameras arranged in 90 degree angles, and the route planning data is either a stack of GPS pins from OpenStreetMap or a visual image stream from a TomTom navigational device.
 The driving model consists of multiple convolutional neural